learning-zone/react-basics/README.md

 ## Q. ***How to access history object in React Router v5?***

-Using React Router v5.2, we can get access to `history` via the `useHistory` custom Hook.
+React Router v5.2, we can get access to `history` via the `useHistory` custom Hook.

 **Example:**